j54j6/ESPBase/README.md

 # ESPBase
-This project is not finished yet - Only registration works until now
+This project is not finished yet

 Current dev in dev_linearWeb!